El-Wumbus/Tara/README.md

 ### Running

-To start Tara, use the `tara daemon` command.
+To start Tara, use the `tara` command.
 You should expect logged output.
 If Tara has a proper Discord token, then it's [ready to use](#discord-commands).

 Provided for Linux users who use Systemd is a [`extra/tara.service`](extra/tara.service)